ABOUT US

 IAWS –Eco Tourism- Aim:

-Explore, Enjoy, Preserve the Forest and Wild life!
+Explore, Enjoy, Preserve the Forest and Wildlife!

-Explore the beauty of the Western Ghats with a IAWS Biologist or approved Naturalist from the comfort of the camping/lodging!
+Exploring the beauty of the Western Ghats with a IAWS Biologist or approved Naturalist from the comfort of the camping/lodging!

 IAWS will day hike to Meadows, high peak Gaur and Elephant areas with spectacular waterfalls and the serene wild places!

-Day hike through old-growth forests (Top slip), across meadows and to rocky peaks mountain spots to spend viewing the wild life and relaxing under the stars.(Moyar Valley)
+Day hike through old-growth forests (Top slip),across meadows and to rocky peaks mountain spots to spend viewing the wild life and relaxing under the stars.(Moyar Valley)

 Rewarding trail work awaits us in the high mountains with abundant wildlife, Meadows, lakes and glorious landscapes of wild plants, flowers and sacred temples.(Ramar Padam and adjoining areas)